-- Black Sneakers: I know I talk a lot about white sneakers, but in fall and winter, I do like a darker sneaker.
+- Black Sneakers: I know I talk a lot about white sneakers, but I like darker sneakers in fall and winter.
 It's also good for travel so you don't have to be so precious if you wear them on a hike or if they get wet.
-I chose these so they can be “street style” sneakers but also work for the hotel gym.
-This is why I didn't share my recent pick for trendy black sneakers.
+I chose these pairs of shoes so they can be “street style” sneakers but also work for the hotel gym.
+This is why I didn't share my pick for trendy black sneakers.

-- Washable Silk Cami and Matching Skirt: I own two pieces in this fabric and it's fabulous.
-You can spot clean it in your hotel sink and use the steam setting on the iron to remove any wrinkles.
+- Washable Silk Cami and Matching Skirt: I own a similar set and it's fabulous.
+You can spot-clean it in your hotel sink and use the steam setting on the iron to remove any wrinkles.
 The set I had last year from M.M.LaFleur is sold out in most sizes; this set from Quince is just as versatile and far cheaper.

 - A Fleece AND a Jacket: This is a weird time of year, temperature-wise.
 Outer layers are key, and a parka or a trench coat may be too much, or it may not be enough.
 It may be drizzling, it may be windy, and you may end up doing things that are active but you'll feel gross in a full-out parka.
 The fleece is lightweight, the parka is packable and lightweight, and combined you should be good whether it's 60 degrees and balmy or 40 degrees and windy.

 - Cashmere Beanie: This is great if it's cold, it's also great if you have a bad hair day.
-It's small and can tuck into your suitcase or jacket pocket, and it's low profile and low contrast so you don't have to remove it when you head into a store, museum, or coffee shop.
+It's small and can be tucked into your suitcase or jacket pocket, and it's low profile and low contrast so you don't have to remove it when you head into a store, museum, or coffee shop.
 Menino wool beanies are also great alternatives!

 - Breton Striped Top: Hi, my name is Alison and I love stripes.
 Stripes can look polished or look casual.
 Stripes add interest to a capsule wardrobe.
 Stripes transcend trends.
 You'll likely find a striped top like this in most of my capsule wardrobes!

 - Black Ponte Pants: Ponte rocks.
-It's comfortable, it's warmer than jersey, and it looks polished and refined enough for nice situations.
-Black can dress up well, and shows stains less than other colors.
-These are a slim style that won't look frumpy with the longer cardigan or an untucked sweater or turtleneck.
+It's comfortable, it's warmer than a jersey, and it looks polished and refined enough for nice situations.
+Black can dress up well and shows stains less than other colors.
+These are a slim straight style that won't look frumpy with the longer cardigan or an untucked sweater or turtleneck.

-- Quilted Leather Crossbody: This doesn't have to be your exact bag, but I chose it because the leather quilting and gold hardware are daytime appropriate, but can also dress up.
-The black also looks elevated and the style is on trend without being trendy.
+- Crescent Crossbody: This doesn't have to be your exact bag, but I chose it because the crescent shape and gold hardware are daytime appropriate, but can also dress up.
+The black also looks elevated and the crescent bag style is on trend without being trendy.
 The strap is thick so it won't break under pressure or dig into your shoulder.
 When choosing a bag for travel, consider this kind of versatility along with how big it is and how many pockets it has.

 - Black Polarized Sunglasses: Polarized sunglasses provide a crisp and clear view, which is a must when sightseeing.
-The style is trendy but not an exact duplicate of a designer style.
-This brand makes high quality sunglasses but the price is low enough that if they break or get lost you won't be devastated.
+The style is trendy but not an exact duplicate of a designer's style.
+This brand makes high-quality sunglasses but the price is low enough that if they break or get lost you won't be devastated.

 12 Sample Outfits from this Fall Getaway Capsule Wardrobe

 Employ the French tuck, and just tuck the front few inches of the sweater into the skirt, pants, or jeans.
 The cami can be a full tuck, a French tuck, or left out over pants.
-If you have room in your bag, consider a wrap belt to cover the waist of the skirt and to cinch the long cardigan.
+If you have room in your bag, consider a wrap belt to cover the waist of the skirt or even cinch the cardigan.
 Styling your pieces elevate your ensembles.

 Know the power of makeup, if it's something you are comfortable wearing.
 A bold lip, a smoky eye, a shimmery cheekbone can take simple pieces and elevate them for evening or festive occasions.
 When it comes to hair, I recommend always traveling with a bit of gel or pomade so if your hair is not behaving, you can slick it back into a ponytail for an elegant evening look.
 Use a hair-colored elastic or if your hair is long enough, wrap a bit of it around the elastic and secure with a Bobby pin underneath.